DHCSSza/dh-ignite/content/docs/_index.md

 :book: _Welcome to the DH-IGNITE knowledge centre_ !

-:bulb: We hope you will find all the information that is needed to successfully participate in your regional DH-IGNITE event here
+:bulb: We hope you will find all the information you need to successfully participate in a DH-IGNITE event in your region in this guide.

 :grey_question: If you can't find the information you are looking for <u>please try a search</u>  or  <u>[contact us](/#contact)</u>.